emilywantland/Portfolio/README.md

 This folder contains files from **CIS 480: Introduction to Network Security** and **CIS 481: Introduction to Information Security**
 * CIS 480 covered basic concepts of networking, operations security, protocol features for security, transmission security, packet filtering, TCP wrappers, firewalls, computer viruses, physical protection, legal protection, liability issues, significance of National Security Directive 42, implications of the Computer Security Act, CERT recommendations, assessment of threats and vulnerabilities of systems, security countermeasures, contingency planning, disaster recovery, risk management, and auditing and monitoring, policies and procedures dealing with storage and disposition of sensitive data.
 * CIS 481 covered basic notions of confidentiality, integrity, availability, authentication models, protection models, security kernels, audit, intrusion detection, operational security issues, physical security issues, security system life cycle management, personnel security, policy formation and enforcement, trust modeling, risks and vulnerabilities assessment, basic issues of law and privacy, trade secrets, employee covenants, copyright, database protection, software and hardware validation, verification and certification.
 * The CIS 480 folder contains various lab and homework files that display an understanding of the aforementioned concepts.
 * The CIS 481 folder contains group assignments that display a grasp of the concepts and an ability to work as a team.
 In addition, the final project report and presentation display collaborative proficiency.
+* I served as the team leader in CIS 481.
+I assigned and compliled my group member's sections.
+I selected the project topic, provided research, created the presentation, and edited the report.
+Editing the report required major rewrites and a multitude of drafts.

 ### Resume